What is Intermittent Fasting?

 -

-Avoid sugary, deep-fried, or highly processed foods after your fast.
+Stay away from sugary deep-fried, or processed foods when you break your fast.

-Intermittent fasting is not suitable for everyone.
-Consult your doctor if you belong to the following groups:
+Intermittent fasting isn't right for everyone.
+Talk to your doctor if you fall into these groups:

 -